madetech/handbook/roles/senior_reliability_engineer.md

 # Senior Reliability Engineer

-Our Senior Reliability Engineers evolve and maintain applications and infrastructure for our customers.
-Scalability and proactive improvements are the focus and good communication skills – the necessity.
+Our Senior Reliability Engineers are champions of the Made Tech reliability engineering culture and devops in it's truest and most collaborative form.
+Through coaching and mentoring our reliability engineering team as well as remaining hands-on, our Senior Reliability Engineers ensure the quality of our customers applications through their lifetime.

 ## What does the job entail?